The Gangster of Love: Major characters

-Rocky Rivera: the main character and narrator (most of the time) of the novel, is a quiet woman forever caught in the "in-betweens".
+Rocky Rivera: the main character and narrator for most of the novel, is a quiet woman forever caught in the "in-betweens".
 From the very beginning, she is caught between her mother's whimsical move to the Philippines and the father she doesn't really know but still cares for; between Elvis and Keiko, Elvis and the band, the band and the events of daily life; eventually between Jake and Elvis; and most of all, the overwhelming "between" of being an Asian-American.
-A teenager at the start of the novel, she faces ups and down, particularly in her adventures through San Francisco and New York, only to return to where she started (Manila).
+As she grows up, she moves from San Francisco to New York, and finally returns to Manila at the end of the novel.

 Voltaire Rivera: Rocky's older brother and the veritable black sheep of the family, dressing and acting the part of the hippie (controversial especially amongst conservative Filipinos).
 As stated by Rocky herself: "My father once threatened to have Voltaire arrested by the Marcos secret police for looking like an effeminate bakla."
 (Bakla is Filipino for "homosexual.")
 Voltaire is a supportive older brother who is also plagued by sumpungs, dark mood swings that end in tantrums and violence, landing him in the hospital on several occasions.
-With Jimi Hendrix as his idol and a bumbling albeit charming personality, his adapting to the new country would seem natural but in the end, Voltaire was the first to return to the Philippines.
+Despite Jimi Hendrix as his idol and his bumbling but charming personality, he struggles to adapt to America and is the first of his family to return to the Philippines.